-Adults – light grey body plumage, greenish skin crown, the rest of the head and upper neck are covered with red skin, ear is covered by a small area of greyish feathers, legs are red; juveniles – cinnamon brown feathers, and the greyish ear patch is not yet obvious.
+Adults – light grey body plumage, greenish skin crown, the rest of the head and upper neck are covered with red skin, the ear is covered by a small area of greyish feathers, legs are red; juveniles – cinnamon-brown feathers, and the greyish ear patch is not yet obvious.

 The current range of the Indian Sarus Crane includes the plains of northwestern India, the western half of Nepal’s Terai Lowlands and parts of Pakistan.
 The Eastern Sarus Crane occurs in Myanmar, Laos, Vietnam and Cambodia.
 The Australian Sarus Crane occurs in northern Australia.

 Aquatic plants, invertebrates, grains, small vertebrates and insects.

 Water diversions and unsustainable conversion of wetlands, habitat loss, poisoning, human disturbance, collisions with power lines, invasive species and changes in agricultural practices.